Have you ever read something online and thought to yourself, “But that’s simply NOT true…”?

 As I’m sure you know, when you’re constantly hearing so many different tips, strategies, and opinions (some of which are completely opposite of each other), it becomes impossible to know who to believe and how to separate “fact” from “fiction”.

 This is why you should take everything you read online with a grain of salt (including my blog posts!)
 To help you cut through the noise, today I’m busting 7 myths about making money as a blogger.
-These are myths I’ve seen some “experts” claiming to be fact, or things that have managed to wind up as part of the collective consciousness of the blogging community.
+These are things I’ve seen “experts” claiming as fact, or things that have managed to wind up as part of the collective consciousness of the blogging community.

 And you know what?
 They simply aren’t true.